How the Nuclear Energy Lobby Eats up Global Taxpayer Billions

 The hoped-for experimental power generator would be a capacity of a measly 500 megawatts, or about the capacity of 62 top-notch wind turbines, generating electricity in places like West Texas and the Oklahoma Panhandle.
 A farmer can put up a few of those on his fields for extra income.
 At an installed cost of about $1.5 million per MW capacity, a utility-scale project of that size might cost $750 million.
 And the wind is free.

 A smallish natural-gas-fired power plant generates that much power and costs even less, but the gas is not free.
 Bigger plants generate four times as much.

-This vaunted project has now come up with new cost estimates which, so to speak, exploded.
+But it’s still considered sort of a research project.
+So OK.
+And it has now come up with new cost estimates which, so to speak, exploded.
 Taxpayers in the US and around the globe are on the hook.

 Our hero is the International Thermonuclear Experimental Reactor (ITER), currently being cobbled together in Cadarache in southern France.
 The backers include taxpayers in the US, Europe, Japan, China, Russia, Korea, and India.
 In the end, it’s trying to generate electricity from a sun-like nuclear fusion process.
 This goal has now been moved out to 2035 at the earliest.

 The project’s Director-General, Bernard Bigot, told The Nikkei that there will be big delays and that construction costs will exceed the most recent estimate in 2010 by €5 billion ($5.5 billion).
 This takes the current cost estimate to €20 billion ($22 billion).

 This time, Monsieur Bigot blamed rising labor costs.